Why No More Kibble? Our Journey from Kibble to Fresh Feeding.

 Quote from: healthypets.mercola.com/sites/healthypets/archive/2017/07/15/pet-food-ingredients-to-watch-for.aspx.

-Here I am today, five years later.
+Here I am today, eight years later.
 Feeding a fresh, species-appropriate, nutritionally complete diet.
 As an informed pet parent I want to share our journey from kibble to fresh food with other pet parents who want to be informed.

 It was a very steep learning curve initially!
 But with education from some of the most knowledgable and trusted pet nutrition experts in the industry, I was able to find my way.
 And so will you!